jeju5/management/cs/aws/aws_developer.md

       * Condition function returns True/False, determining rest of the part in the section to be continued.
     * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation) (the order it defined doesn't matter, they are created in a parallel manner)
     * Mappings: custom mappings of key to different values (ex: use different key-values for different regions; AMI is an amazon VM image)
-    * Transforms: outside reference from s3
+    * Transforms: version of AWS SAM or outside reference from s3(when used with AWS::Include)
     * Outputs: export for cross-stack reference
       * For each AWS account, Export names must be unique within a region. (not across the global)
       * whatever is Export name can be retrieved with Fn::ImportValue in different stack.